skmin-lab/unixmd/docs/source/objects/mqc/ct.rst

 - **istates** *(integer, list)* - Default: *None*

-  The BO coefficients and BO density matrices for coupled trajectories are initialized according to this parameter, implying that the BO coefficient of **istate** is initially set to 1.0.
+  The BO coefficients and BO density matrices for coupled trajectories are initialized according to this parameter.
   The data type of **istate** must be list of which the elements are integer.
   Hence, the number of elements in **istates** must be the number of coupled trajectories.
   The possible range for element in **istates** is from *0* to ``molecule.nst - 1``.